Q00/os/os_chapter9.md

 - restricted physical memory size

-  - prgorams larger than availiable space of the physical memory cannot be executed
+  - programs larger than availiable space of the physical memory cannot be executed

 - Virtual memory allows the execution of processs that are not completely in memory.